Rowno/react-benchmark/README.md

 It compiles the benchmark code into a minified production bundle using Webpack and then runs it in headless Chrome to benchmark the real production code in a real production environment.

-_Note: the benchmark numbers aren't completely accurate and should only be used relatively to compare the performance difference of code changes or different implementations._
+_Note: the benchmark numbers aren՚t completely accurate and should only be used relatively to compare the performance difference of code changes or different implementations._

 ## Install